Nguyen-Duc-Khai/uit-libra/README.md

 # uit-libra
-this is a sample app including web server and clone data for accounting in AWS
+this is a sample app including web server